 For example, if you’re anxious about returning to work or school, what small thing can you do that will help you feel a little better about being around people again?
 Visit a friend?
 Go to a store?
 Attend a family gathering?
 The idea is to take an incremental approach instead of trying to resolve a problem overnight, which is unrealistic.

 Keep in mind that entering therapy doesn’t always mean you’re making a long-term commitment.
 The earlier you start, the faster you’re likely to see progress.

 “We sometimes provide people with what amounts to a mental health ‘tune-up’ to address a minor problem and get back on track in a short period of time,” Staela said.
 “The most important thing to remember is that mental health is just as important as physical health.”

 If you or someone you know is anxious about returning to school or work, don’t wait to see if things get better on their own.
-Take steps now to improve your mental health and call The Center at NFSB at 973-667-1884.
+Take steps now to improve your mental health and contact us.